EarthFest News - 2018

-“This will be our 15th EarthFest celebration.
-This is a tremendous achievement.
-EarthFest has become an essential part of sharing what Temple University Ambler does best — promoting environmental stewardship in our communities,” said EarthFest Coordinator Susan Spinella-Sacks.
-"I think success and impact of EarthFest is certainly a fitting tribute to the legacy of (Dr.) Jeff Featherstone, who helped build the Center for Sustainable Communties from the ground up.
-EarthFest 2017 is dedicated to the memory of Dr. Featherstone, whose vision, guidance and leadership helped create an outdoor, educational experience for the next generation of leaders.”
+“This will be our 15th year and our 16th EarthFest celebration.
+This is a tremendous achievement!
+EarthFest has become an essential part of sharing what Temple University Ambler does best — promoting environmental stewardship in our communities,” said EarthFest Coordinator Susan Spinella Sacks.
+"I think the success and impact of EarthFest is certainly a fitting tribute to the legacy of (Dr.) Jeff Featherstone, who helped build the Center for Sustainable Communties from the ground up.
+EarthFest is again dedicated to the memory of Dr. Featherstone, whose vision, guidance and leadership helped create an outdoor, educational experience for the next generation of leaders.”

-EarthFest will be held on the fields near Ambler’s large student parking lot on Meetinghouse Road.
+The EarthFest main event will be held on the fields near Ambler’s large student parking lot on Meetinghouse Road.

 “I think one of the most exciting things about EarthFest is that while our mission remains the same — promote environmental awareness and ways to sustain our communities, every year is a little different,” Spinella-Sacks said.
-“We’re very excited to welcome back exhibitors such as the Barn Nature Center, Elmwood Park Zoo, EPA and John James Audubon Center and several aquaponics groups that work closely with the Temple University Ambler Aquaponics Lab.
+“We are looking forward to welcoming back exhibitors such as the Barn Nature Center, Elmwood Park Zoo, EPA and FEMA and several aquaponics groups that work closely with the Temple University Ambler Aquaponics Lab.
 The aquaponics groups provide an excellent opportunity to spotlight new and innovative ideas about food security and farming.”

 Temple University Ambler will also welcome many new schools to the event for their EarthFest experience.